Lula defeats Bolsonaro to again become Brazil's president

 With more than 99% of the votes tallied in the runoff vote, da Silva had 50.9% and Bolsonaro 49.1%, and the election authority said da Silva’s victory was a mathematical certainty.

-It is a stunning reversal for da Silva, 77, whose 2018 imprisonment over a corruption scandal sidelined him from the 2018 election that brought Bolsonaro, a defender of conservative social values, to power.
+It is a stunning reversal for da Silva, 77, whose imprisonment for corruption sidelined him from the 2018 election that brought Bolsonaro, a defender of conservative social values, to power.

+“Today the only winner is the Brazilian people," da Silva said in a speech at a hotel in downtown Sao Paulo.
+“This isn’t a victory of mine or the Workers’ Party, nor the parties that supported me in campaign.
+It’s the victory of a democratic movement that formed above political parties, personal interests and ideologies so that democracy came out victorious.”

-Da Silva is promising to govern beyond his leftist Workers’s Party.
+Da Silva is promising to govern beyond his party.
 He wants to bring in centrists and even some leaning to the right who voted for him for the first time, and to restore the country’s more prosperous past.
 Yet he faces headwinds in a politically polarized society where economic growth is slowing and inflation is soaring.

+This was the country's tightest election since its return to democracy in 1985, and the first time since then that the sitting president failed to win reelection.
+Just over 2 million votes separated the two candidates; the previous closest race, in 2014, was decided by a margin of roughly 3.5 million votes.

 Da Silva’s inauguration is scheduled to take place on Jan.
 1. He last served as president from 2003-2010.

-It was the country's closest election in over three decades.
-Just over 2 million votes separated the two candidates with 99.5% of the vote counted.
-The previous closest race, in 2014, was decided by a margin of 3.46 million votes.

-Thomas Traumann, an independent political analyst, compared the results to U.S. President Joe Biden’s 2020 victory, saying da Silva is inheriting an extremely divided nation.
+Thomas Traumann, an independent political analyst, compared the results to Biden’s 2020 victory, saying da Silva is inheriting an extremely divided nation.

 “The huge challenge that Lula has will be to pacify the country,” he said.
 “People are not only polarized on political matters, but also have different values, identity and opinions.
 What’s more, they don’t care what the other side’s values, identities and opinions are.”